 TGah Editor: Change the paragraph below as follows (#3155):

-An S1G AP can classify other changes in the S1G Beacon frame as critical updates as described in 10.2.2.17 (TIM Broadcast).
+An S1G AP can classify other changes in the S1G Beacon frame as critical updates and among these updates can be included those that are described in 10.2.2.17 (TIM Broadcast).

 TGah Editor: Change the paragraph below as follows (#3065, 3156):

-The S1G STA shall attempt to either receive the next S1G Beacon frame or transmit a Probe Request frame when it receives a Change Sequence field that contains a value that is different from the previously received Change Sequence field.
-When an S1G STA transmits a Probe Request frame to obtain the updated system information, it may include the Change Sequence field in the Probe Request frame to request a compressed Probe Response frame.
+The S1G STA shall either be awake to receive the next S1G Beacon frame that is transmitted at a TBTT or shall queue for transmission a Probe Request frame when it receives a Change Sequence field that contains a value that is different from the previously received Change Sequence field.
+When an S1G STA transmits a Probe Request frame to obtain the updated system information, it may include the Change Sequence element in the Probe Request frame to request a compressed Probe Response frame.

 TGah Editor: Change the paragraph below as follows (#3157):

-When an S1G AP receives a probe request frame with a Change Sequence from an S1G STA associated with the S1G AP, it compares the value of received Change Sequence with the value of its current Change Sequence.
+When an S1G AP receives a Probe Request frame that contains a Change Sequence element from an S1G STA associated with the S1G AP, it compares the value of the received Change Sequence with the value of its current Change Sequence.
 If the value of the received Change Sequence is not equal to the value of the current Change Sequence, the S1G AP should send a compressed Probe Response frame which is a Probe Response frame that includes the Change Sequence element and only the elements that need be updated by the STA.
 Otherwise, the AP shall send a Probe Response frame as defined in 10.1.4.3.4 (Sending a probe response).